Tyrrrz/Ressy/Readme.md

 #### Version info resources

-A version info resource (type 16) contains file's version numbers, compatibility flags, and arbitrary string attributes.
+A version info resource (type `16`) contains file version numbers, compatibility flags, and arbitrary string attributes.
-Some of these attributes (such as, for example, `ProductName` and `Copyright`) are recognized by the operating system and may be displayed in some places.
+Some of these attributes (such as, for example, `ProductName` and `Copyright`) are recognized by the operating system and may be displayed in the shell.

 ##### Reading version info